 SSB is transmitted at 20 ms periodicity

 For the case when LR supporting both OOK and OFDM waveforms, only test with OFDM waveform

+LP-WUS RF requirements apply to all three RRC states, but the verification may be limited to only one RRC state

+For idle-mode only or connected-mode only LP-WUR, the test can be done accordingly.

+For UE that supports both idle-mode and connected-mode it is up to RAN5 which mode is chosen for verification.

+To verify the LR performance, it is not necessary to test the LR for all possible MR configurations.
+RAN5 can choose the MR configuration for which LR is tested.

 Testing time reduction of LP-WUS RF requirements can be considered when define the test cases

-For whether introduce a test mode for UE LP-WUS/WUR testing, leave the decision to RAN5

 RAN4 would like to ask RAN5 to take above testability agreements into account when developing conformance test specifications.

 2. Actions: